Missouri Car Insurance Accident Claim Laws

 Ben Sansone is a former insurance defense lawyer who represented insurance companies and helped them deny property and casualty claims.
 Insurance companies use just about every excuse possible not to pay what you are owed; often citing minor mistakes in your insurance application and calling them material (major or important) misrepresentations.

-Whether you’ve been injured or experienced damage to property and need assistance understanding your insurance coverage or have had an insurance claim that’s been denied we are here to help.
+Whether you’ve suffered car accident injuries or experienced damage to property and need assistance understanding your insurance coverage or have had an insurance claim that’s been denied we are here to help.

 Here are some of the insurance coverage claims our group has handled on behalf of our clients:

-If the insurance company is acting in “bad faith” and refused to pay on claim that should be paid after reasonable investigation then you may be entitled to punitive damages and payment of attorney fees.
+If the insurance company is acting in “bad faith” and refused to pay on claim that should be paid after reasonable investigation then you may be entitled to punitive damage to your vehichle and payment of attorney fees.

 A concern many people have is letting their insurance company know they were involved in a car accident, even when it is clearly and 100% not their fault.
 The common concern I hear is, ” Will my insurance go up?”

-Additionally, some people are concerned about making a claim to their auto insurance for injuries they received as the result an unidentified or hit and run driver (also called a uninsured motorist).
+Additionally, some people are concerned about making a claim to their auto insurance for injuries they received from an unidentified driver of a hit and run accident (also called a uninsured motorist).
 Also, even medical payments claims, or “Med Pay” claims, which is simple coverage to pay for any medical bills as a result of a car accident regardless of whose fault it is.

 Simple fact: IT IS ILLEGAL FOR YOUR INSURANCE TO RAISE YOUR RATES IF YOU ARE NOT AT FAULT!